IES-SARLab/SBATool/README.md

 **Note: This work is currently under review.
 All source codes will be available after the review process is complete.**

 ## Environment Preparation
+It is recommended that you run SBATool in MATLAB 2019b or later versions.

 Add subfolder ```main``` and ```kernel``` to MATLAB path by

 ```matlab